Skip to main content

 PAPER NO. 7: Enforcing the Digital Markets Act: Institutional Choices, Compliance, and Antitrust

-Working papers No. 1 through No. 6 will be published as part of the Digital Platform Regulation Symposium in the Yale Journal on Regulation, Volume 40.
+Working papers No. 1 through No. 5 have been published as part of the Digital Platform Regulation Symposium in the Yale Journal on Regulation, Volume 40.

 The Tobin Center hosts the papers of the Digital Economy Project as a way for some of the world's leading economists and regulatory experts to present policy recommendations based on their relevant research and expertise.
 The Tobin Center does not take policy positions and therefore the content does not represent the positions of the Tobin Center or Yale University.